dkarthe/webjeda-blog/_posts/2016-04-06-jekyll-ssl-certificate.md

 {: .clear}
 SSL (Secure Socket Layer) basically provides a secure connection between client(web browser) and server(website).
 It avoids eavesdropping, man-in-the-middle attack etc., Bottom line is - A user can browse your website without worrying about someone stealing personal information.

 On August 06 2014 Google announced that [https will be considered for ranking signal](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html){:rel='nofollow'}{:target="_blank"}.
 They took this measure to keep everybody safe over the web.
 So using ssl can improve your website ranking.
-Also, users will trust the product or service you provide in your website.
+And also, users will trust the product or service you provide in your website.

 ## Why I'm not using SSL on this Jekyll blog?